HuyDTran121/CS395T-Project/README.md

-# A Fast and Stable GAN for Small and High Resolution Imagesets - pytorch
-The official pytorch implementation of the paper "Towards Faster and Stabilized GAN Training for High-fidelity Few-shot Image Synthesis", the paper can be found [here](https://arxiv.org/abs/2101.04775).
+## Special Notes
+To switch attention mechanisms, change the BLOCK_TYPE in model.py line 289 The code this project was based can be found at [link](https://github.com/odegeasslbc/FastGAN-pytorch)

 ## 0. Data
-The datasets used in the paper can be found at [link](https://drive.google.com/file/d/1aAJCZbXNHyraJ6Mi13dSbe7pTyfPXha0/view?usp=sharing).
+The datasets used in the paper can be found at [link](https://drive.google.com/drive/folders/1GqSaMMkFn4-POR34e8PbZJfgfJXMavku?usp=sharing).

-After testing on over 20 datasets with each has less than 100 images, this GAN converges on 80% of them.
-I still cannot summarize an obvious pattern of the "good properties" for a dataset which this GAN can converge on, please feel free to try with your own datasets.

 ## 1. Description